 UW Bothell First Year & Pre-Major Students

-If you have questions about major requirements, admission process, or application status, please contact the First Year and Pre-Major program advisers at firstname.lastname@example.org.
+If you have questions about major requirements please contact the Pre-Major program advisors at email@example.com.

-If you are currently enrolled or have previously been enrolled at a community college or university, and are not currently taking courses from UW Bothell, please review the information below.
+If you are currently enrolled or have previously been enrolled at a community college or university, and are not currently taking courses from UW Bothell, please review the transfer student admissions page and admissions planning worksheets.
 Prospective transfer students should contact the Office of Admissions for transfer admissions advising.

 If you have questions about IAS majors, major requirements, admission process and application status, please contact the Admissions advisors at firstname.lastname@example.org.